smaret/astrochem/INSTALL.md

 To compile Astrochem you will need:

-1. An ANSI C-compiler (e.g. gcc, icc, etc.) and a FORTRAN compiler (e.g. gfortran or ifort).
-The FORTRAN compiler is required only to use the LAPACK library with SUNDIALS (see "Optional Features").
+1. An ANSI C-compiler (e.g. gcc, icc, etc.).

 2. The [SUNDIALS (SUite of Nonlinear and DIfferential/ALgebraic equation Solvers) library](http://computation.llnl.gov/casc/sundials/).